Patapom/Arduino/Tests/Projects/ESP32 Bluetooth Speaker/Test4/ReadMe.md

 So the goal seems to be hitting 44KHz sampling rate while sending compressed data "as if" we were sampling at 22KHz.
 We'll have to investigate some CODECs (FLAC seemed to be a promising solution).

+**NOTE:** After an upgrade of the receiver/transmitters using tasks instead of timers, the packets loss fell down dramatically, even at 44KHz!
+It went from 7% (~50 of the 720 received packets) down to a max of 0.5% (~4 packets)!
+Also, it falls even lower if I disable the full-duplex.
+So it'd seem broadcasting packets in both ways introduces interferences...
+Maybe there's a way to prevent that?

 ## Fixing the Lost Packets